{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 2. In the case of certain sub advised funds, RBC GAM has delegated the investment management responsibility and the related obligation to exercise a fund’s voting rights to the sub advisor of the fund.
 RBC GAM’s affiliated sub advisors have adopted the Proxy Voting Guidelines.
 For information, please review the prospectus.

-This webpage and embedded links include information related to RBC GAM’s approach to responsible investment, which do not apply to certain funds, investment strategies, asset classes, exposure or security types that do not integrate ESG factors.
+This webpage and embedded links include information related to RBC GAM’s approach to responsible investment, which does not apply to certain funds, investment strategies, asset classes, exposure or security types that do not integrate ESG factors.
 Examples of what would not integrate ESG factors include, but are not limited to, money market, buy and maintain, passive, and certain third-party sub-advised funds/strategies or certain currency or derivative instruments.
 ESG factors are considered by our investment teams to varying degrees and weights, depending on the investment team’s assessment of that ESG factor’s potential impact on the risk-adjusted, long-term performance of the security and/or the fund.
 For funds where ESG factors do not form a part of their investment objective, ESG factors are generally not likely to drive investment decisions on their own, and in some cases, may not impact an investment decision at all.
-RBC GAM has a general approach to active stewardship, proxy voting, and engagement that address ESG matters among other matters.
+RBC GAM has a general approach to active stewardship, proxy voting, and engagement that addresses ESG matters among other matters.
 References to active stewardship do not apply to certain investment strategies where proxy voting and/or engagement are not used.
 Examples of what would not conduct certain active stewardship activities include, but are not limited to, quantitative investment strategies that do not conduct engagements, passive, and certain third-party sub-advised strategies.
 RBC GAM does not manage proxy voting for certain third-party sub-advised strategies.
 For clarity, RBC Indigo Asset Management Inc. and its fund products are not covered by the information presented on this webpage, unless otherwise indicated.

 Disclosure